-Further, I am working with groups from the ICMS.
+Further, I worked with groups from the ICMS.
 In these projects I assist chemists to understand mechanism that are not directly observable.

 More information can be found here.

-Part of my work for the networkpages.nl consists of creating visualizations of processes and algorithm on network.
+Part of my work for the networkpages.nl consisted of creating visualizations of processes and algorithm on network.

 Additionally, I implemented tools to simulate/sample the mathematical models during my PhD.
 The result of this can be found here.

 You are welcome to use all images, simulations and demos for your own uncommercial&scientific use (with proper attribution).

 At the TU/e I give one course per year and am involved in the supervision of Bachelor and Master students.
 More detail can be found here.